 Check your expectations.
 Men and women have unrealistic expectations about marriage and often enter into it wearing rose colored glasses.
 Take off the glasses and really look at the reality of your vows.
 What could they really mean?
 Can you handle in sickness and health for richer or poorer till death do you part?
 How does your fiances life evidence commitment and hanging in there when the going gets tough?
 Marriage is daily work and the majority of that work is on you not your spouse.
 We need to daily ask ourselves, How can I change?
 What do I need to do differently?
 How can I become a better spouse?

 Him: Find opportunities to serve.
-When you are single, the only person you think about is yourself; what you like, what you want, what works for you, how you want it and so on and so forth.
+When you are single, the only person you think about is you; what you like, what you want, what works for you, how you want it and so on and so forth.
 If you don’t find opportunities to serve others, chances are you will show up in marriage looking out for your own interests.
 There are many ways to serve.
 If you have no one to spend Thanksgiving with, go and serve the less fortunate.
 Whatever you do, make it your business to find opportunities to serve.
 I can’t emphasize this enough; cultivating a servant’s heart is key before saying I do.
 Marriage is all about service to your mate.
 Its about two people waking up daily with one question on their minds; “How may I serve you today?”
-It doesn’t work any other way.

 Find a marriage mentor.
 The older women should teach the younger women how to be wives.
-A single woman should place herself under the wings of an older woman who is married and has a good marriage so that she can learn from her how to be a godly wife to her husband.
+A single woman should place herself under the wings of an older woman who is married and has a good marriage so that she can learn how to be a godly wife to her husband.

-In his book What Every Man Wants in a Woman, Pastor John Hagee says, Marriage is more than a honeymoon; it’s a lifetime covenant.
+In his book What Every Man Wants in a Woman, Pastor John Hagee agrees with Dalton.
+He says, Marriage is more than a honeymoon; it’s a lifetime covenant.
 Through sickness and health, for richer and for poorer, marriage requires devotion and a mature ability to commit when it’s the last thing you want to do.
 Marriage is the act of two incompatible people learning to become compatible via compassionate compromise.